Jumbo Loans in Virginia

 What Is a Jumbo Loan?

-Unlike conventional mortgages, jumbo loans cannot be secured by the Federal National Mortgage Association or the Federal Home Loan Mortgage Corporation.
+Unlike conventional mortgages in Virginia, jumbo loans cannot be secured by the Federal National Mortgage Association or the Federal Home Loan Mortgage Corporation.

 Typically, jumbo loans are used to purchase luxury properties, real estate in high-dollar areas, or homes sitting on large tracts of land.
 As the housing market booms, these mortgages are becoming increasingly popular.